chintufireman/spring-demo/annotations/readme.md

 1. it is used for property injection from property file.
 2. we first pass the location of property file its name inside the xml file context:property-placeholder tag.
 3. and simply use the @value annotation on variable where u want to inject property from file and with same syntax used in xml to inject property inside @Value("${car.mrp}") pass name of property

+### scope annotation
+1. using @Scope above class and pass the name of scope as parameter